Ryan Poles: Chicago Bears

 On January 25, 2022, Poles was named the general manager of the Chicago Bears, replacing Ryan Pace.
-He hired Matt Eberflus as the team's head coach on January 27.
+He hired Matt Eberflus as the team's head coach on January 27, while also hiring Luke Getsy as the team's offensive coordinator shortly after.
 Poles' first significant move with the Bears was trading Pro Bowl linebacker Khalil Mack and his salary cap hit to the Los Angeles Chargers for a second-round pick in the 2022 NFL draft and a sixth-round pick in 2023.

 At the 2022 trade deadline, Poles traded linebacker Roquan Smith to the Baltimore Ravens for A. J. Klein, along with second and fifth-round picks in the 2023 NFL draft.
 Smith and the Bears were unable to negotiate a long-term contract extension prior to the trade.
 Poles also traded the Bears' own 2023 second round pick (ultimately pick 32) to the Pittsburgh Steelers for wide receiver Chase Claypool.
 The Bears traded Claypool and a seventh-round pick to Miami for a 2025 sixth-round pick less than a year later.
 The Bears finished the 2022 season with a league-worst (3–14) record and secured the first overall pick in 2023 NFL draft.

 On March 10, 2023, Poles traded the first overall pick to the Carolina Panthers in exchange for their 9th and 61st overall picks in the 2023 NFL draft, a 1st-round pick in 2024, a 2nd-round pick in 2025, and wide receiver D. J. Moore.
 The Bears would then trade down one slot, and eventually select tackle Darnell Wright with the 10th overall pick in 2023.
 Wright would eventually be named to the PFWA All-Rookie team.
 The Panthers finished the following 2023 NFL season with the worst NFL record, giving the Bears the first overall pick again (via Carolina) in the 2024 NFL Draft, to go along with their own 9th overall pick.
-Poles used the draft capital to refresh the team's roster, drafting Heisman Trophy-winning quarterback Caleb Williams with the first overall pick in 2024, standout wide receiver Rome Odunze with the 9th overall pick, while also trading for Pro-Bowl wide receiver Keenan Allen.
+Poles used the draft capital to refresh the team's roster, drafting Heisman Trophy-winning quarterback Caleb Williams with the first overall pick in 2024, standout wide receiver Rome Odunze with the 9th overall pick, while also trading for Pro-Bowl wide receiver Keenan Allen, and signing running back D'Andre Swift.
+This was augmented by signing former Seattle Seahawks offensive coordinator Shane Waldron to become the team's next offensive coordinator, after firing Getsy prior.